Logo Voyage

 • Leh – You either head back via directly Khardung La or another scenic mountain pass, Wari La, the 13th highest road pass in the world.

-This rural area travel guide to Nubra Valley is an outline and needs more content.
+This rural area travel guide to Nubra Valley is an outline and may need more content.
 It has a template, but there is not enough information present.
 Please plunge forward and help it grow!

 Discover